RafikGerges/CEHv10-Notes/11 - Cryptography - Steganography.md

   - Jipher
 - Keys should still change on a regular basis even though they may be "unhackable"
 - Per U.S. government, an algorithm using at least a 256-bit key cannot be cracked
+- To determine the number of keys you need symettrically with N entities, use the formula N(N – 1)/2